bitshifters/bitshifters.github.io/README.md

 If you want to test locally before pushing to the live site repo, you need to install Jekyll.

-A guide for installing Jekyll on windows can be found [here](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/)
+A guide for installing Jekyll on windows can be found [here](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/).

+`sudo apt-get install jekyll` should do the trick on Ubuntu.

 To build the site:
 ```